avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 - zRunout: altitude of the *sRunout* point
 - deltaZ: altitude difference between *zRelease* and *zRunout*
 - runoutAngle: corresponding runout angle based on *deltaSXY* and *deltaZ*

+If reference data sets are included in analysis, additionally these outputs are provided:

+- refSim_Diff_sRunout: difference between simulation runout point and reference point along S coordinate
+- refSim_Diff_lRunout: difference between simulation runout point and reference point along S coordinate
+- runoutLineDiff_line_RMSE: root mean squared error between difference along S coordinate over all L coordinates between runout line derived from simulation and reference line
+- runoutLineDiff_poly_RMSE: root mean squared error between difference along S coordinate over all L coordinates between runout line derived from simulation and reference polygon
+- runoutLineDiff_line_pointsNotFoundInSim: number of runout points not found in simulation but in reference / all points found in reference runout line
+- runoutLineDiff_line_pointsNotFoundInRef: number of runout points not found in reference but in simulation / all points found in simulation runout line
+- runoutLineDiff_poly_pointsNotFoundInSim: number of runout points not found in simulation but in reference / all points found in reference runout polygon
+- runoutLineDiff_poly_pointsNotFoundInRef: number of runout points not found in reference but in simulation / all points found in simulation runout polygon

 Configuration parameters